-With Google Apps Sync for Microsoft Outlook® (GASMO), you can keep using Outlook's Notes feature to jot down things you want to remember on colored sticky notes.
+With GSSMO for Microsoft Outlook® (GSSMO), you can keep using Outlook's Notes feature to jot down things you want to remember on colored sticky notes.
 And if you use Outlook on other computers, you can access your notes there, too.
 This is because your notes in Outlook are synchronized with your Google Drive account in the cloud, which in turn syncs them with any other device where you open the same Outlook profile.

 Here's how synchronization works: